The flight pioneer's steam engine

 For the last century or so, historians engaged in research with the life and accomplishments of Lilienthal had come to the conclusion that, apart from the few preserved gliders, probably no original product of the Lilienthal machine works has been preserved.
 That's why it was a big surprise when the museum got to know a few years ago that a Lilienthal steam engine existed in Australia.
 Its owner, Frank Tynan from Goolongong/New South Wales, asked the museum in a letter if the manufacturer of his engine was the well known Otto Lilienthal or someone else with the same surname.
 Checking the few known pictures, patent papers and other documents known in the museum and comparing them with pictures sent from Australia gave the result: the engine in Australia was the one and only known preserved engine out of hundreds produced in the Berlin factory between 1881 and 1914.

 Frank Tynan visited Anklam in 1998, but did not give the museum any hopes of acquiring the engine at any time.
-That's why the later stated intention of the 75 year old Tynan to sell his collection in an auction in Great Britain was a big surprise for the museum.
+That's why the later stated intention of Tynan, meanwhile of advanced age, to sell his collection in an auction in Great Britain was a big surprise for the museum.
 However, the museum showed a great deal of interest in the engine which caused Tynan to make the museum a separate offer in advance.
 The kindness of this offer by him and the engine's national importance, enabled the museum to buy the engine with the help of the state of Mecklenburg-Vorpommern and the "Kulturstiftung der Länder".

 The Engine - technical details